ultralytics/ultralytics/docs/en/integrations/tflite.md

 ## Deploying Exported YOLOv8 TFLite Models

 After successfully exporting your Ultralytics YOLOv8 models to TFLite format, you can now deploy them.
-For in-depth instructions on deploying your TSLite models in various settings, take a look at the following resources:
+The primary and recommended first step for running a TFLite model is to utilize the YOLO("model.tflite") method, as outlined in the previous usage code snippet.
+However, for in-depth instructions on deploying your TFLite models in various other settings, take a look at the following resources:

  - **[Android](https://www.tensorflow.org/lite/android/quickstart)**: A quick start guide for integrating TensorFlow Lite into Android applications, providing easy-to-follow steps for setting up and running machine learning models.